ziyi-zhang-mark/javascript/js-understand-the-weird-parts.md

 ### Closures and Callbacks

-Closure will be included in callback function as well.
+Closure can be included in a callback function as well.

 ```javascript
 function sayHiLater() {